 Zuko sighed and looked up at the night sky dotted with millions of bright stars, admitting the truth with his silence.

 Jealousy began to spread through him and his hands clenched at his sides as the feeling clawed at his chest.
 Yes, he admitted it.
-He was jealous and he could not stop the ugly feeling even if he wanted to at the knowledge that one day Katara would want to start a family with her long-time boyfriend.
+He was jealous and he could not stop the ugly feeling even if he wanted to.
+The knowledge that one day Katara would want to start a family with her long-time boyfriend ate at him.

-Zuko gritted his teeth so hard that it hurt his jaw at the thought that one day Aang would be touching his Katara in an intimate way, loving his woman in the way he desired to do with his whole being!
+Zuko gritted his teeth so hard that his jaw hurt at the thought that one day Aang would be touching his Katara in an intimate way.
+Making love to his woman in the way he desired to do with his whole being!
 With a low growl, Zuko shot a ball of fire at the quiet night sky before it disappeared as it reached the colder air above.

 Two more blasts of fire were shot toward the sea as Zuko raged, his face contorted into a ferocious snarl.

 He wanted to be the one to bring Katara much pleasure in the ways of the flesh, to share with her their love and carnal lust as they lost themselves in passionate bliss!
-He needed her, he wanted her by his side, and he wanted to make her happy!
+But more, he needed her, he wanted her by his side, and he wanted to make her happy!
 He loved her!
 And he was not going to lose her without a fight!